 But in America we don't have a Queen Wilhelmina to protect and preserve the integrity of the USA (and the world, for that matter!!).
-In America it's "We the People" and We the People have a resposibility to do what Queen Wilhelmina did for Holland.
+In America it's "We the People" and We the People had the responsibility to do what Queen Wilhelmina did for Holland.
 We the People should have impeached Barack Hussein Obama

-Just like our Prime Minister sympathized with the Nazis, Barack Hussein Obama sympathizes with Islam.
+Just like our Prime Minister sympathized with the Nazis, Barack Hussein Obama sympathized with Islam.

 Now one might wonder why he would do that.

-Could it be becasue Barack Hussein Obama's father was a Muslim?
+Could it be because Barack Hussein Obama's father was a Muslim?

 Maybe because Barack Hussein Obama's stepfather also was a Muslim?

 Or because Barack Hussein Obama grew up in Indonesia, the largest Muslim country in the world?

 To go to the next chapter, please go to the top of this page, in the left hand column, and click on: "Bodo's Recollections"